Spas in Europe

 Europeans are nothing if not total hedonists.
 They love good food, good wine, and at the end of the day, they love a good spa.
-From Iceland to Estonia, spas are an integral part of life and often one of a city’s major tourist attractions.
+From Iceland to Estonia, spas getaways, whether in their own city or in a different country, are an integral part of life and often one of a city’s major tourist attractions.
 But these aren’t new-age, luxury spas where you have chocolate massages and drink matcha tea.
 The Spas in Europe are hot and sweaty, in centuries-old buildings, where you might beat yourself with a birch stick, or have someone else do it for you.
 You leave rejuvenated, and feeling that you’ve taken part in something special.

 The following spas in Europe offer not only a treat for your body and soul, but also a quintessential glimpse into a culture.
 After all, what better way to get to know a place than to be naked beside its locals?

 The Blue Lagoon – Iceland